 I’m not exactly sure where “Taco Tuesdays” came from, but I do know it’s a great idea!
 Every Tuesday, friends gather to eat tacos and perhaps enjoy a few margaritas and beers.
 What’s not like to about that?
 I learned about Taco Tuesday from some of my Twitter followers who participate almost weekly.
 I recently got a request from one of them for a taco recipe.
 She was getting bored with the standard beef and chicken filling, so I decided to write and share my fish taco recipe for people like her, who are looking to try something different.

 Not only is this recipe a nice change from the standard taco fare, it is also healthy and really affordable.
-To make the slaw, I substituted Greek Yogurt for mayonnaise and cut most of the fat.
-Then for the fish, I used very little oil and a spice rub to flavor the fish instead of deep-frying it, which is how fish tacos are typically served.
-And usually super healthy dishes like this can be expensive but I chose tilapia because it is an affordable fish option.
-Fresh tilapia filets are almost always on sale at the seafood counter or you could go frozen and save even more money.
+To make the slaw, I substituted Greek yogurt for mayonnaise and cut most of the fat.
+I also used very little oil and a spice rub to flavor the fish instead of deep frying it, which is how fish tacos are typically served.
+And usually superhealthy dishes like this can be expensive, but I chose tilapia because it is an affordable option.
+Fresh tilapia fillets are almost always on sale at the seafood counter, or you could go frozen and save even more money.